 " How are decisions made around school operations in the COVID-19 environment?
-The School's Pandemic Response Committee\ meets regularly to monitor regional and state health indicators, as well as the health of our school community.
+The School's Pandemic Response Committee\\ meets regularly to monitor regional and state health indicators, as well as the health of our school community.
+Decisions are chiefly guided by CDC and Alabama Department of Public Health (ADPH) recommendations.
 The team's review includes COVID-19 data from the county and state, current guidance from the CDC, ADPH and other guiding agencies, input from our Medical Advisory Team, the status of student and employee illness and quarantine, attendance, and a number of other data points that factor into our community's health status and our school's operational ability.
 This group monitors and analyzes these indicators for predictive trends and in determining actions based on the unique circumstances at the time.
 The committee works with our school nurses in navigating suspected or confirmed cases of COVID-19 within the Randolph community.
 Any changes to our health and safety protocols will be shared with our school community.

-\The Pandemic Response Committee includes the Head of School, our school nurses, Assistant Head for Academic Affairs, Director of Athletics, Assistant to Head for Strategic Initiatives, and Interim Chief Financial Officer.
+\\ The Pandemic Response Committee includes the Head of School, our school nurses, Assistant Head for Academic Affairs, Director of Athletics, Assistant to Head for Strategic Initiatives, and Interim Chief Financial Officer.